 Walk the Huashan Plank Walk

 If you want a dose of adrenaline, you can walk the world’s deadliest trail in Mount Huashan.
 This trail allows you to navigate your way through a series of wooden planks, ropes, and harnesses as you reach the popular “Plank Road in the Sky”.
 The trek itself will take you along the beautiful mountains and rugged cliffs of Mount Huashan and is a good test of endurance and trust as you solely rely on ropes while inching your way through the planks.
+If you’re looking for more things to do in China, check out this guide.

 Hopefully, these adventurous activities have inspired you to get planning an epic adventure to this stunning country.
 Full of incredible adventures and experiences, China is high up on our list of countries to recommend when looking for adventure.